ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hiob/README.md

 ## Known Issues
 - 0.1.4: The blockly element shouldn't be in this release.
 It doesn't work at the time

+## Roadmap
+- Rework concept of Templates/Widgets [30%]
+    - Simplify process of adding new Templates/Widgets features
+    - Remove Advance Template and split into multiple Widgets
+    - Allow Popup Menu for all widgets
+    - Allow Theme rules for every widget
+- Add graphs for history data [0%]
+- Simplify process of adding devices by listing all [0%]
+- Automatically create widgets based on selected device [0%]

 ## Changelog

 <!--